RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 make sure that you backup all files on the old persistent storage drives to another location.
 {{% /note %}}

-## Running the Cluster Recovery Process
+## Recovering the Cluster and Databases

 After you install RS on the nodes for the new cluster, you can run recovery process from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}})